chrisgrieser/shimmering-obsidian/documentation/Installation.md

 ## Workflow Installation
 1. Install the requirements listed above. (ℹ️ When you have multiple vaults, you have to install them in each.)
 2. Download the [latest release at GitHub](https://github.com/chrisgrieser/shimmering-obsidian/releases/latest).
 Double-click the `.alfredworkflow` file to install it.
 3. Run the Alfred Command `osetup` and select the vault you want to control with _Shimmering Obsidian_.
-Obsidian will then restart.
-	- _Shimmering Obsidian_ can only control one vault at a time.
-	- Even if you have only one vault, you need to confirm that one vault once before you can use the workflow.
+Obsidian will then restart.[^1] Even if you have only one vault, you need to confirm that one vault once before you can use the workflow.
-5. After installing the workflow, you should configure the settings of this workflow to make use of most of its features.
+4. _Recommended:_ After installing the workflow, you should configure the settings of this workflow to make use of most of its features.
 Refer to the [Workflow Configuration](Workflow%20Configuration.md) for further information.

+[^1]: _Shimmering Obsidian_ can only control one vault at a time.
+However, you can switch between the vaults that you want to control with the [Vault Switcher](Vault%20Switcher.md).